francoiswnel/Monokai-Dark-Soda-for-JetBrains/README.md

 I modified the colour selection from [buymeasoda's Monokai Dark Soda Theme for Sublime Text](https://github.com/buymeasoda/soda-theme), and used [Eclectide's Monokai Theme for IntelliJ](http://eclectide.com/blog/2014/11/23/monokai-theme-intellij/) as a base.

+Update: I have republished this theme as its own repository.
+It was previously forked from buymeasoda's repo as a means to give him attribution, but that didn't make sense as none of the files between the repos were similar.

 # How To Install

 Download the .jar file.
 Open your IDE, select Import Settings under the File menu, and navigate to the .jar file.